roboalex2/hackit-akits/README.md

 # CTF – Challenge Pack Documentation (with Solutions)

 This repository contains two intentionally vulnerable web challenges designed for training and Capture-the-Flag exercises.
-The uploaded PHP files (`index.php`, `config.php`, `YellowStorm1701.php`, `EndOfLine.php`) are the authoritative implementation; this document describes the intended design and how to solve each challenge.
+The uploaded PHP files (`ìndex.php` `loginSql.php`, `config.php`, `YellowStorm1701.php`, `EndOfLine.php`) are the authoritative implementation; this document describes the intended design and how to solve each challenge.

 ---